CybercentreCanada/assemblyline4_docs/docs/installation/deployment_migration.md

 If you want to use custom configurations to control tag safelisting or classification, you'll need to create a ConfigMap and modify your helm deployment to make use of them.

-Let's say I want add the following custom configurations to Kubernetes:
+Let's say I want to add the following custom configurations to Kubernetes:
 === "classification.yml"
     ```
     enforce: true